TahaKhayat/TahaKhayat.github.io/README.md

 The app does not include advertising or third-party tracking.

+### TrueDepth API and Face Data
+TrueDepth API and Face Data: Some camera-based features of the app may use Apple’s TrueDepth API to support pupillary distance / interpupillary distance measurement.
+When this feature is used, the app processes face-position and eye-position information locally on the device only for the purpose of estimating pupillary distance.
+The app does not collect, store, save, upload, share, sell, or transmit facial images, facial videos, Face ID data, biometric identifiers, facial recognition templates, or TrueDepth face data.
+This information is not used for authentication, identification, advertising, analytics, tracking, profiling, or any purpose other than the active measurement feature.
+TrueDepth-related information is processed temporarily on-device during the measurement session and is discarded when the session ends.

 ## App Information

 Ophthalmology Toolbox is an educational and clinical reference app that provides practical ophthalmology tools, charts, and quick references.